Moonsault: Danger and precautions

 When executed properly the moonsault is generally considered safe, but as with any aerial maneuver, there is inherent high risk when not executed properly.
 The wrestler performing the move often misses and lands on their stomach unharmed (such as Keiji Mutoh during Starrcade (1989), when he went for a Moonsault on Sting, but ended up missing; he was eventually able to land on his feet and land a kick).
 Mutoh underwent double knee replacement surgery on February 18, 2018, and has since then not performed the Moonsault.
 In an interview with Tokyo Sports, Mutoh told them that he was lucky to be alive after botching a moonsault.

 In an example of a moonsault gone spectacularly wrong, Eiji Ezaki, better known as Hayabusa, suffered a life-threatening injury on October 22, 2001, while working for the Japanese wrestling promotion Frontier Martial-Arts Wrestling.
 As Hayabusa began executing a springboard moonsault from the second rope, his feet slipped off the rope and struck the first rope below.
 As a result Hayabusa did not have enough height within which to execute the full 360° of the move, causing him to land head first and on his neck.
 He broke two vertebrae and was left quadriplegic, completely ending his career.
 Hayabusa was eventually able to gain some movement in his lower body, but was never able to wrestle again.

 Variations

 Corkscrew moonsault

 The corkscrew moonsault is a twisting moonsault in which the wrestler is standing or on an elevated platform, such as the top rope, or the corner of the ring, and performs a moonsault with a 360° twist or multiple twists, landing as if performing a normal moonsault.
-It was used by KUSHIDA early in his career as the Midnight Express while Tetsuya Naito previously used it as the Stardust Press.
+It was innovated by Chaparita ASARI as a (possibly accidental) variation of her Sky Twister Press senton, and popularized as the tornillo by Hector Garza.
+Also used by KUSHIDA early in his career as the Midnight Express, Tetsuya Naito previously as the Stardust Press, and Stephanie Vaquer once she reached WWE.